Alaska Cruise From Seattle: Should I Embark In The PNW?

-Seattle, in the Pacific Northwest (PNW) is the perfect embarkation port for an Alaska cruise adventure.
+Seattle is the perfect embarkation port for an Alaska cruise adventure.
 Known as the “Emerald City,” Seattle is a vibrant and cosmopolitan city with a great culture and rich history.

 Planning a pre-cruise stay allows for exploration of its many attractions.
 Highlights include museums like the Museum of PoP Culture, Pike Place Market, and Space Needle before embarkation day.